vetsuisse-unibe/ngs_course_2025/day1_hpc.md

 ### Exercise 4: Job Control
-Create a long-running script to practice job cancellation:
+Create a long-running script to practice job cancellation.

 The scancel command can be used to cancel a job after its submitted.
-Write the following code and save the file as test4.sh.
-Submit the following job to SLURM.
-Wait for the job to start running (status R), then cancel it prematurely using the scancel command.
+1. Write the following code and save the file as **test4.sh** under the courses/hpc-exercises/script scripts directory.
+2. Submit  job to SLURM.
+3. Wait for the job to start running (status R), then cancel it prematurely using the _scancel_ command.

 ```shell
 #!/bin/bash